bnoi/MAARS/doc/manual.md

 **features**: measurements such as spindle angle and spindle length for each cell (.csv).
 **spots**:  all spots detected in each cell (.xml from Trackmate).

-The **X(number)_Y(number)_MITOSIS** folder contains all information of cells detected as cells in mitosis:
+The **X(number)_Y(number)_MITOSIS** folder contains all information of cells detected as mitotic cells:

 ![mitosis_folder][]

-The folders croppedImgs, features and spots contains only data from cells in mitosis.
+The folders croppedImgs, features and spots contains same kind of data but only from mitotic cells.

 **figs** : three plots for each cell.